 Sunday, September 5, 2010

-A Bite of Summer - Watermelon Basil Martini Jelly Shot
+Watermelon Basil Martini Jelly Shot

-This week I was inspired by Kahakai Kitchen's yummy Honeydew-Mint Agua Fresca recipe and decided to create an "agua fresca style" jelly shot, using watermelon and a different aromatic, basil
+This week I was inspired by Kahakai Kitchen's yummy Honeydew-Mint Agua Fresca recipe and decided to create an "agua fresca style" jelly shot, using watermelon and a different aromatic, basil!

 Recipe testing for this jelly shot was conducted with both vodka and gin - it works great with either.
 I must admit I was very taken with a version made Hendrick's Gin - and even added a drop of rosewater to bring out the floral notes in the gin.
 (Important safety tip - a SINGLE drop of the highly potent rosewater will do - its tempting to use more but take it from me, this will result in a jelly shot that tastes rather bouquet-ish!)